For most of the kids in my 5th-grade class, recess was their favorite part of the day.

 Sometimes attacks came in the form of direct outright physical aggression.

 These took the shape of something out of the ’50’s movie cliche bully scene, (btw I hate the terms bully and bullying).
-A group of faster, more physically developed kids from the “right” side of town would literally circle around me as we walked, pushing me, kicking me, and whatever else they thought would either intimidate me or simply annoy the shit out of me.
+A group of faster, more physically developed kids from the “right” side of town would literally circle around me as we walked, pushing me, kicking me, and whatever else they thought would either intimidate me or annoy the shit out of me.

-More often attacks were quasi-anonymous or passive-aggressive in nature.
+More often, attacks were quasi-anonymous or passive-aggressive.

-These attacks would materialize as chants of “Fatboy,” or “Nassau” (the town I was from), or just general verbal and social harassment.
+These attacks would materialize as chants of “Fatboy,” or “Nassau” (the town I was from) or just general verbal and social harassment.

 The verbal stuff sucked more than the physical stuff.